dannywillems/ocaml-cordova-plugin-list/README.md

 [![Join the chat at https://gitter.im/dannywillems/ocaml-cordova-plugin-list](https://badges.gitter.im/dannywillems/ocaml-cordova-plugin-list.svg)](https://gitter.im/dannywillems/ocaml-cordova-plugin-list?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This repository contains the plugin list of bindings in OCaml to cordova plugins using js_of_ocaml and gen_js_api.
+This repository contains the plugin list of bindings in OCaml to Cordova plugins using js_of_ocaml and gen_js_api.

 - [ocaml-cordova-plugin-list](#ocaml-cordova-plugin-list)
   * [What are Cordova, js_of_ocaml and gen_js_api?](#what-are-cordova-js_of_ocaml-and-gen_js_api)